The Best Restaurants In South PhillyThe 20 best sandwich shops, taquerias, Italian restaurants, and pho spots in South Philadelphia.

 With a mezcal and tequila list as long as the line around the Rocky statue, and a kitchen that (unlike most places in the city) stays open until midnight on Fridays and Saturdays, this South Philly cantina is a place we go to for a celebratory round of margaritas, mole-soaked chicken, and Mexican street corn.
 Come here on a casual weeknight and start with light things like a shrimp and scallop aguachile verde which mixes refreshing cucumber and lime juice with spicy habanero peppers.
 Then move on to their juicy pan-seared branzino that comes topped with tomato sauce, olives, capers, and bell peppers.

-From Wednesday through Sunday, this Filipino BYOB has the option for you to forego their a la carte menu for a kamayan feast.
+This Filipino BYOB only one option: the kamayan feast.
 Tablecloths are traded for banana leaves, and rather than using utensils, you eat with your hands.
 Your meal, which should easily feed four people, is layered on the table with a base of garlic jasmine rice followed by a few different proteins and vegetables, like pork belly, fried whole fish, and bok choy.
 Sort through the homemade sauces on the table to customize each bite, and don’t be surprised if you need a to-go bag for your leftovers.

 Blue Corn is a small, 10-table Mexican restaurant in the Italian market, and it’s one of our go-to spots when we want a fun night out that starts with good margaritas and great tacos.
 Everything here is made in the small, open kitchen—from the two semi-spicy salsas that appear on every table to their blue corn tortillas that form the base of most of their tacos, quesadillas, and huaraches.
 Just remember, it's cash only.